davidaparicio/devsecops-workshop-devoxxfr23/petstore/README.md

 # Workshop Devoxx Petstore API

 The Petstore API implement the petstore.json specification with some conformance and security issues.
 You will be able to find them and to protect the API with 42Crunch tools (Audit/Scan/Firewall).
+There are more documentations about the Petstore API in the directory 'ressources'

 ## Prerequisites